 Home equity loan

 A home equity loan is a second mortgage.
 When you apply for a home equity loan, you'll receive a single lump sum.
 You then pay that sum back over a set period of years.
-The size of your home equity loan will be limited, of course, by the amount of equity you have in your home.
+The size of your home equity loan will be limited by the amount of equity you have in your home and other restrictions, such as the requirement of keeping some home equity available.

-The interest rate attached to a home equity loan remains constant throughout the life of the loan.
+The interest rate attached to a home equity loan remains constant throughout the life of the loan, unless you opt for a variable interest rate.

 Home equity line of credit

-Consumers often confuse home equity lines of credit -- better known as HELOCs -- with home equity loans.
-However, a HELOC works more like a credit card than a mortgage loan.
+Home equity lines of credit (also known as HELOCs) work more like a credit card than a mortgage loan.

 With a HELOC, you'll receive a set credit limit.
 You only pay back the amount of money that you borrow, plus interest.
 For instance, if you have a HELOC with a credit limit of $50,000 and you borrow $10,000 from it, you'll only have to pay back that $10,000.
 You'll still have $40,000 worth of credit available to you after you've borrowed the $10,000.